All the flights cancelled today from UK airports

 Another day, another unremitting stream of travel chaos.

-Passengers attempting to jet off on their Easter holidays encountered hours-long security queues and delays, as well as last-minute flight cancellations, at airports across the UK.
+Passengers attempting to jet off on their Easter holidays are encountering last-minute flight cancellations, at airports across the UK.

+Once again British Airways and easyJet have grounded more than 100 services between them from their main bases, London Heathrow and London Gatwick respectively, affecting between 15,000 and 20,000 passengers.

-Here are the flights that are cancelled so far today at the UK’s major airports.
+Here are the flights that are cancelled so far today at Heathrow by BA and at Gatwick by easyJet.

 British Airways to/from Heathrow